Rahim47/cloud_canvas/README.md

 ## Getting Started

-Follow these steps to get the app up and running:
+Follow these steps to get the app up and running (use Flutter stable release 3.10.5):

 1. Clone the repository: `git clone https://github.com/Rahim47/cloud_canvas.git`
 2. Navigate to the project directory: `cd cloud_canvas`